azurecitadel/azurecitadel.github.io/workshops/arm.md

 comments: true
 author: Richard_Cheney
 featured: true
-excerpt: The Authoring ARM Templates workshop is a collection of short labs to increase your understanding of Azure's Infrastructure as Code capability.
+excerpt: WORK IN PROGRESS!
+The Authoring ARM Templates workshop is a collection of short labs to increase your understanding of Azure's Infrastructure as Code capability.
 image:
   feature: featured/corp1.jpg
   teaser: Education.jpg
   thumb:
 ---
+**WORK IN PROGRESS**

 {% include toc.html %}

 ## Introduction